dmics/adding-extracting/readme.md

 While we’re here, why don’t we just OCR all of them in one batch?

 `$ for i in *.tiff ; do tesseract $i $i; done;`
+>*Remember our loop from the Command Line Bootcamp?
+This works the same way, but condenses everything to a single line using semicolons between commands.*

 ----
 *FYI for Windows Users*